saumya30100/weather_history/README.md

 # Weather Data Analysis using Machine Learning (AIMLMonth2023 - Minor Project )
 ## Description
 This project involves the analysis of historical weather data using machine learning techniques.
-The goal is to explore the patterns, trends, and relationships within the weather dataset and develop predictive models for temperature and precipitation.
+The goal is to explore the patterns, trends, and relationships within the weather dataset and develop analytic model for temperature and precipitation.
 ## Dependencies and Setup
 - Python 3.x
 - Pandas